 Direct measurement

-- Controlled contact points and measuring force.
+- Controlled contact points.

-- Clean, stable surfaces.
+- Clean and stable surfaces.

 Indirect measurement

-Dimensional measurement errors: Typical causes and how to prevent them
+Dimensional measurement errors: typical causes and how to prevent them

 Dimensional measurement errors can occur even with good equipment if the system isn’t properly defined.
-They usually come from four sources:

 Systematic errors

-- instrument out of adjustment,
+- An instrument out of adjustment.

-- incorrect procedure,
+- An incorrect procedure.

-- conditions different from the reference.
+- Measuring conditions different from the reference.

 Random errors

-- vibrations,
+- Vibration.

-- micro thermal fluctuations.
+- Micro thermal fluctuations.

-Technique / usage errors
+Technique and usage errors

 Temperature and deformation